 This guide illustrates how well-designed places that are beautiful, enduring and successful can be achieved in practice.
 The national design guide sets out the characteristics of well-designed places and demonstrates what good design means in practice.

 Design West Design Review Panel

-The National Planning Policy Framework (NPPF) supports Local Planning Authorities that are making use of Design Review Panel services.
-As a result, the West of England Authorities and the West of England Combined Authority (WECA) are commissioning a regularised Design Review Panel service through the Bristol Architecture Centre and Design Excellence.
-It will be known as Design West.
-This will give the Unitary Authorities and developer partners access to, and the benefit of an advisory panel of built environment experts, selected depending on the nature of the scheme and stage in the design process.
+The National Planning Policy Framework (NPPF) promotes the use of Design Review Panel services.
+As a result, the West of England Authorities and the West of England Combined Authority (WECA) have commissioned a regularised Design Review Panel service through the Bristol Architecture Centre and Design Excellence.
+It is known as Design West.
+This provides the Unitary Authorities and developer partners access to, and the benefit of an advisory panel of built environment experts, selected depending on the nature of the scheme and stage in the design process.
 If approached positively, panels can help guide the design process and understanding of challenging issues.
 A council planning and or urban design officer should also normally attend to provide a brief introduction of the key issues.

-The general format involves a site visit followed by a short presentation by the architects and a round table panel discussion.
+The general format involves a site visit followed by a short presentation by the applicant team and a round table panel discussion.
 A written response is then provided by the panel, usually within two weeks.
 The panel is briefed about the context and scope, and of discussions before the panel session.

 Supplementary planning documents and guidance